UPenn-CIT599/final-project-team-50/README.md

 - Location (Point)
 - Name (String)
 - Color (color) - for the further use of Swing
+1. Random generate the exit location(argument is Number of exit input by user, return void)

 *Person:
 - Location (Point)